sameh-farouk/codescalers-p0/README.md

 By default, the API will return the format specified by the headers, which in the case of the browser is HTML.
 The format can be specified using `?format=` in the request, so you can look at the raw JSON response in a browser by adding `?format=json` to the URL.

 ### Local Development without docker:
+**escape this section, if you want to run the app inside docker container, **

 - install MongoDB Community Edition and make sure it is running on defualt port
 - run:
 ```bash